Want to show off your enthusiasm in hanfu without looking too awkward or out of place? Try these tips!

 Waist ornaments other than simple pendants exist, too!
 Hebao are another example of accessories usually worn at the waist—not only are they absolutely beautiful, they also serve practical purpose, as they're basically the coin pouches or purses of olden times.

-They're usually made of shiny pleated fabric with a drawstring at the top and can be made in a lot of shapes—the most popular are usually half-circles or circles, but there's also and heart shaped ones for a more modern look, and can easily be incorporated into your daily outfit.
+They're usually made of shiny pleated fabric with a drawstring at the top and can be made in a lot of shapes—the most popular are usually half-circles or circles, but there's also leaf and heart shaped ones for a more modern look, and can easily be incorporated into your daily outfit.

 They can hold spare coins or your phone if you pick one big enough, or you can fill them with nice smelling herbs (or a sponge/tissue sprayed with perfume, take your pick) and bring your favorite scent wherever you go.